 Grooming on the internet

-It is important to talk to children and teenagers about the risks of the internet and speaking to other people on it and give them advice for if they experience online harassment.
+It is important to talk to children and teenagers about the risks of the internet and how to communicate there with other people and give them advice for online harassment.